jcyesc/linux-kernel-development-101/labs/ch22-disk-caches-and-swapping/README.md

 Linux uses different caches such as

-- Hardware caches: You can see this information in:
+- `Hardware caches`: You can see this information in:

 ```
 $ cat /sys/devices/system/cpu/cpu2/cache/index0/size
 32KB
 ```

-- Software caches
+- `Software caches`

+- `Dentry cache` is used to speed up the disk access.

-- Page cache: Linux uses page caches in order to minimize the disk access due it is expensive.
+- `Page cache`: Linux uses page caches in order to minimize the disk access due it is expensive.
 The `sync` command flushes the modified memory into the block device.
 The function `fsync()` flushes the modified memory into the block device.